near/community/README.md

 * [NEAR Blog](https://near.org/blog/)
 * [NEAR YouTube Channel](https://www.youtube.com/channel/UCuKdIYVN8iE3fv8alyk1aMw)
 * [NEAR Technical Resources](https://near.org/technology/)
+* [RFP repository](https://github.com/near/rfp) where grant-worthy projects are listed.

 ### Developer Resources

-If you just starting to learn about Near Protocol then please read our [documentation](https://docs.nearprotocol.com/).
+If you just starting to learn about NEAR Protocol then please read our [documentation](https://docs.nearprotocol.com/).
 To get inspiration, have a look at our [example projects](http://examples.nearprotocol.com/).

 If you have any questions, please head over to our [Discord server](https://discord.gg/t5KGGG) or our [NEAR Slack](https://join.slack.com/t/near-community/shared_invite/zt-dqpw6l4l-gMKRRgBsgf92_UkzmyXGWg).